Mokete: Our full report

 - Power supply notes

-- We're expecting this new camp to have a state-of-the-art eco-systems for power and water, especially as it's in a relatively area of the Kalahari with no permanent, natural standing water.
+- The camp has a state-of-the-art eco-system for power and water, especially important as it's in a relatively remote area of the Kalahari with no permanent, natural standing water.
+There is a back-up generator

 - Water supply